jtauber/plato-texts/README.md

 # plato-texts

-Greek texts of Plato (eventually) with linguistic annotation
+Learner-oriented Greek texts of Plato (eventually) with linguistic annotation

 This text is being prepared as part of the [Greek Learner Texts Project](https://greek-learner-texts.org/).